What is the most important part of qualitative research? The topic guide? The moderator? The online platform or physical venue?

 Similarly, if you are asking people to come and taste some new chocolate bars, you can probably offer a smaller incentive than if you are asking them to talk about concepts for washing powder.

-In longer-term communities, you can add additional payments or prizes as you go through the activities, such as a prize for the funniest photo, or the best diary entry; this will really get participants thinking and stimulate their creativity.
+In longer-term research communities, you can add additional payments, gift cards, or prizes as you go through the activities, such as a prize for the funniest photo, or the best diary entry; this will really get participants thinking and stimulate their creativity and can be really cost effective.

 2. Match the incentive to the participant.

-If you are targeting time-poor professional people, or people in very specific roles, or with niche behaviours, you will need to pay more than if you are targeting students, who are plentiful and typically have both more time and less money than other groups.
+If you are targeting time-poor professional people, or people in very specific roles, or with niche behaviours, you will need to pay a higher incentive than if you are targeting students, who are plentiful and typically have both more time and less money than other groups.

 3. Take advice.

-If you are working with a vendor, such as a research agency, or platform, fieldwork or sample provider, they can draw on their experience to advise you on the right level of incentive for your project.
+If you are working with a vendor, such as a research agency, or platform, fieldwork, or sample provider, they will have experienced market researchers who can draw on their experience to advise you on the right level of incentive for your research project.
+Or you can work with a market research incentives provider.

 As economic conditions change, so do incentives, and vendors will have a finger on the pulse of just how much is needed to motivate the type of participants you need.